KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - I also had some lovely feedback from my enablement coach in regards to my progress in the Bootcamp and it was really heart-warming to hear that my former coding partners enjoyed working with me as much as I enjoyed working with them.

+### Day 31 ###

+- Today we were introduced to Testing and Test Drive Development.
+We looked at different types of testing, such as unit testing, integration UI and acceptance tests.
+- We then went on to write some of our own tests in Jest using the Arrange, Act and Assert method for testing.
+- It was actually very satisfying to see all those green ticks after testing a function we wrote/writing a test.
+Haha.